flatironinstitute/finufft/README.md

 The original NUFFT analysis using truncated Gaussians is:

 [DR] Fast Fourier Transforms for Nonequispaced data.
 A. Dutt and V. Rokhlin.
 SIAM J. Sci.
 Comput.
 14, 1368 (1993).

+Our distribution includes code by:

+Nick Hale and John Burkardt - Gauss-Legendre nodes and weights
+Leslie Greengard and June-Yub Lee - some fortran test codes from CMCL

 ### To do